nfrechette/acl-ue4-plugin/Docs/README.md

 Once you start the editor, you should see the ACL Plugin in the plugin list under `Edit -> Plugins` in the top menu bar.
 Make sure it is enabled for your project and reload the editor if needed.

+*See [here](pre_4_25_integration.md) for further instructions when integrating the ACL Plugin in UE 4.24 and earlier.*

+### How to use animation compression codecs in UE4

 Compression codecs are data driven much like other assets in the engine.
 Animation sequences reference a `Bone Compression Settings` asset that can be created in the content browser by right-clicking and selecting it under the `Animation` category.
 A compression settings asset is responsible for referencing a list of codecs to try when compression is requested.
-Each codec is tried in parallel and the best one is selected by the same heuristic that the old `Automatic Compression` relied on.
+Each codec is tried in parallel and the best one is selected by the same heuristic that the old `Automatic Compression` relied on (in UE 4.24 and earlier).
 The list of codecs that `Automatic Compression` used to reference can now be found in the default compression settings asset located under `Engine Content/Animation` (note that you will need enable the `Show Engine Content` option in the `View Options` to see it).
-It contains the same codecs that UE 4.24 uses.
+It contains the same codecs that UE 4.24 and earlier used.

 The ACL plugin also provides its own compression settings asset located in its plugin content folder (note that you will need to enable the `Show Plugin Content` option in the `View Options` to see it).
 It contains only the ACL codec and can be used out of the box in all your animation sequences.

+### How to change the default compression codec

 In order to change the default compression settings asset used, you will need to edit the `BaseEngine.ini` or the equivalent file in your project under the `[Animation.DefaultObjectSettings]` section.

-Feel free to create and use your own compression settings assets which can now be set per sequence.
-You could even add the ACL codec to the default asset and let it compete against the stock engine codecs.

-## ACL plugin playground

-In order to test and play with the ACL Plugin, a playground was created where every single animation from the [animation starter pack](https://www.unrealengine.com/marketplace/animation-starter-pack) is playing simultaneously.
-A zip file can be found [here](https://drive.google.com/open?id=1qHgKSbpFJEbJwvz-IzLiRc8Rewbj5lT_).
-Note that you will need to run it under UE 4.25 (or higher) with the ACL Plugin installed.
+The relevant entry is this one: `BoneCompressionSettings="/Engine/Animation/DefaultAnimBoneCompressionSettings"`.
+It points to an asset under *Engine Content*.
+You can change it to point to any other suitable asset of your choice.
+You can also modify that asset to add ACL.

 ## Compression settings